in-the-keyhole/khs-convo/README.md

 * Copy the `server/config/copy-to-indexjs.tmp` file to `index.js`.
 This is where config properties are set.

-  `Note:` The index.js file is ignored to prevent accidental committing of configuration properties.
+  `Note:` The index.js file is Git ignored to prevent accidental committing of configuration properties.
     * MongoDB connection setting `mongodb: process.env.MONGODB_URI` ( See [MongoDB Config Doc](docs/mongodb.md) for more information )
-    * Twilio account configuration ( See [Twilio Config Doc](docs/twilio.md) )
+    * Twilio account configuration ( See [Twilio Config Doc](docs/twilio.md) ) However, this is not required to run the Api Server and Dashboard

 * Create an Admin User with the following command.
     * This will create an admin user with a userid of `admin` and prompt for a password.